 - How do I stay compliant with Hazardous Waste disposal?

-What is Considered Hazardous Waste?
+What is classed as Hazardous Waste?

-- Pesticides, herbicides, and other dangerous chemicals
+- Pesticides, herbicides, and other dangerous chemicals.

-- Batteries or battery acid
+- Batteries or battery acid.

-- Expired drugs and medication
+- Expired drugs and medication.

 - Old damaged equipment with dangerous internal parts such as fridges